-Myelin is irreversibly damaged in people with MS. Preliminary testing reported in JAMA Neurology suggests that a possible new therapy holds promise.
-A small group of subjects received myelin peptides (protein fragments), or a placebo, through a patch worn on the skin, for a year.
-According to a report in the July 2013 issue of JAMA Neurology, people who received the infusion of myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
-The treatment was well tolerated, with no serious adverse events.
+Myelin becomes irreversibly damaged in people with MS. Preliminary testing reported in JAMA Neurology suggests that a possible new therapy holds promise.
+One small group of subjects received myelin peptides (protein fragments) through a patch worn on their skin over a period of a year.
+Another small group received a placebo.
+People who received the application of myelin peptides experienced significantly fewer lesions and relapses than people who received the placebo.
+The treatment was well tolerated, and there were no serious adverse events.

-The symptoms of MS and the best treatments for the disease vary from person to person.
-What works for one patient doesn’t necessarily work for another.
+MS symptoms and treatments vary from person to person.
+What works for one person won’t necessarily work for another.
 The medical community continues to learn more about the disease and how to best treat it.
 Research and trial and error are key to finding a cure.